AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ![Install AEM SideKick](/help/edge/assets/aem-sidekick-preview-publish-forms.png)

-The choice between the [Document-based Authoring ](#document-based-authoring-features) and [AEM Authoring](#aem-authoring-features) depends on your specific requirements:
+The choice between the [Document-based Authoring ](#document-based-authoring-features) and [WYSIWYG Authoring](#wysiwyg-authoring-features) depends on your specific requirements:

 * For simple forms that just collect basic information with a few fields (think contact us forms, lead generation forms, or service request forms), and where you need quick data connectivity using a spreadsheet, the [Document-based Authoring](#document-based-authoring-features) is a good fit.
 You can build these forms like you would build a document in Google Sheets or Microsoft Excel.

-* For complex forms, like forms requiring multiple panels, complex rules and business logic, data manipulation, integration with external systems, or streamlined workflows using AEM features, then [AEM Authoring](#aem-authoring-features) is a better option.
+* For complex forms, like forms requiring multiple panels, complex rules and business logic, data manipulation, integration with external systems, or streamlined workflows using AEM features, then [WYSIWYG Authoring](#wysiwyg-authoring-features) is a better option.

-### Key Features of Document-based Authoring  and AEM Authoring
+### Key Features of Document-based Authoring and WYSIWYG Authoring

-Document-based Authoring  offers a basic set of features and AEM Authoring unlocks additional capabilities beyond the Document-based Authoring , empowering you to build more complex and interactive forms.
-The key features of both Document-based Authoring  and AEM Authoring are:
+Document-based Authoring  offers a basic set of features and WYSIWYG Authoring unlocks additional capabilities beyond the Document-based Authoring , empowering you to build more complex and interactive forms.
+The key features of both Document-based Authoring and WYSIWYG Authoring are:

 #### Document-based Authoring features